wireworks-operations/EECOL-Wire-Tools-Suite/README.md

 - **Professional Code**: Clean, production-ready with proper error handling
 - **Mobile Responsive**: Optimized for all screen sizes and devices
 - **PWA Installable**: Can be installed as a native app on desktop and mobile
+- **Local Data Management**: Tools to export, import, and manage your local data.

 ### **Architecture**
 - **IndexedDB Backend**: High-performance local database for all data persistence
 - **PWA Features**: Offline functionality, installable app, service workers
 - **Professional UI**: EECOL-branded modal dialogs, responsive design
-- **Storage Strategy**: IndexedDB used as main storage, with localStorage as fallback if IndexedDB isn't working
+- **Storage Strategy**: IndexedDB for all application data.

 ---